Jon Berti Preview, Player Props: Marlins vs. Nationals

 Jon Berti At The Plate

-- Berti is hitting .278 with 14 doubles, two triples, three home runs and 17 walks.
+- Berti is batting .279 with 14 doubles, two triples, three home runs and 17 walks.

-- He has hit a long ball in three games this season (3.0%), homering in 0.9% of his trips to the plate.
+- He has homered in 3.0% of his games this year, and 0.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.